Categorize into named entities

 "namedEntities": true,

-If you are uploading media directly, the inputs section will contain the relevant upload details, and the structure will look like this:
+If you are uploading media directly, the inputs section contains the relevant upload details, and the structure looks like this:

 {